Application Management

 Instance Windows

-To get a collection of all Glue42 Windows belonging to an application instance, use the Windows
+To get a collection of all Glue42 Windows belonging to an app instance, use the Windows

 var app = await AppManager.AwaitApplication(a => a.Name == "appName");

-// Get the windows belonging to the application instance.
+// Get the windows belonging to the app instance.

 var appWindows = app.Instances.FirstOrDefault()?.Windows;